Distribution Help and User Guide

 1.4.
 SC - View Monthly Trading Figures

 The View Monthly Trading Figures, within Stock Control>Enquiries, has been enhanced to include a usage calculation and graph for the usage, lost orders and the sales figures.
 The Usage Analysis tab includes Sales plus any BOM, Works Orders or Internal issues in the stock module.
 The Lost Order Analysis tab reflects any order lines for this stock code that have been tagged as Lost Orders.
 See the changes on the SOP Order Entry/Amendment section for details on that functionality.

 We have added a new tick box to the Edit Warehouse Details screen when maintaining Locations within Stock Control.
 This controls whether landed costs will apply to purchase order lines that are being delivered to this warehouse.

 1.6.
 SOP - Enter New/Amend Order/Quotation

-This screen will look back a range of months as specified on the Telesales tab in the Distribution Settings.
+This screen will look back over a range of months, as specified on the Telesales tab in the Distribution Settings.